Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 This deposit will usually arrive after you file your taxes, however there are other cases when this deposit can arrive.

-If you’ve received this deposit at a random time during the year, your taxes have most probably been reassessed.
+If you’ve received this deposit at a random time during the year, your taxes have possibly been reassessed.
 No cause for alarm, can happen and if it does, you should receive a Notice of Reassessment in the mail which will outline the refund if that’s the case.

-I highly suggest setting up your CRA My Account for instant, online access to all of your tax documents, notices and capabilities to do a number of things online that were either done by mail or payments for example that were made physically at the bank.
+I highly suggest setting up your CRA My Account for instant, online access to all of your tax documents, notices and the capability to do a number of things online that were either previously done by mail and also for payments that were previously completed physically at the bank.